Life-Changing Blueberry Lemon Sourdough Bread

 Instructions

-- Mix and autolyze.
+- Mix.
 Combine the bread flour, water, sugar, and bubbly sourdough starter in a large bowl.
 Stir the mixture until a rough dough forms, using your hands to incorporate any dry bits of flour.
 The dough will be slightly sticky but should come together.
-Then, cover with a clean, damp tea towel and let the dough rest at room temperature for 30 minutes.
-This resting period helps hydrate the flour and starts the gluten development process.

-- First rise (bulk fermentation).
+- First rise + stretch and folds.
 Cover the dough with the damp towel again and let it rise in a warm place for about 3 hours.
-During this rise, reshape the dough into a ball once every hour (a process known as folding or stretching).
+During this rise, reshape the dough into a ball once every hour using stretch and folds.
+Lift a side of the dough up to stretch it and then fold it back down over towards the center.
 This folding helps strengthen the dough and build a structure for the final loaf.

 - Second rise (proofing).
 Generously dust a banneton or a bowl lined with a clean towel with rice flour to prevent sticking.
 After the 3-hour rise, shape the dough into a tight ball and place it seam-side up into the prepared banneton.
 Then, cover it with plastic wrap or a damp towel and let it proof overnight in the refrigerator for 8–12 hours.
 This slow, cold fermentation deepens the flavor of the bread.